Robert Fripp: 1967–1974: Giles, Giles and Fripp and King Crimson

-1974–1981: Collaborations, side projects, and solo career
+1971–1985: Collaborations, side projects, and solo career

 Fripp pursued side projects during King Crimson's less active periods.
 He worked with Keith Tippett (and others who appeared on King Crimson records) on projects far from rock music, playing with and producing Centipede's Septober Energy in 1971 and Ovary Lodge in 1973.
-During this period he also worked with Van der Graaf Generator, playing on the 1970 album H to He, Who Am the Only One, and in 1971, on Pawn Hearts.
+During this period he also worked with Van der Graaf Generator, playing on their albums H to He, Who Am the Only One and Pawn Hearts.
 He produced Matching Mole's Matching Mole's Little Red Record in 1972.
 Prior to forming the Larks-era KC, he collaborated on a spoken-word album with a woman he described as "a witch", but the resulting Robert Fripp & Walli Elmlark: The Cosmic Children of Rock was never officially released.

 With Brian Eno, Fripp recorded (No Pussyfooting) in 1972, and Evening Star in 1974.
 These experimented with several avant-garde musical techniques that were new to rock.
-On "The Heavenly Music Corporation" from No Pussyfooting, Fripp used a tape delay system using two modified Revox A77 reel-to-reel tape machines for the first time.
+On "The Heavenly Music Corporation" from (No Pussyfooting), Fripp used a delay system using two modified Revox A77 reel-to-reel tape machines.
 The technique went on to play a central role in Fripp's later work, and became known as "Frippertronics".

-In 1973, Fripp performed the guitar solo on "Baby's on Fire", perhaps the best-known track on Eno's solo debut Here Come the Warm Jets.
-In 1975, Fripp and Brian Eno played live shows in Europe, and Fripp also contributed guitar solos to Eno's landmark album Another Green World.
+In 1973, Fripp performed the guitar solo on "Baby's on Fire" from Eno's solo album Here Come the Warm Jets.
+In 1975, Fripp and Eno played live shows in Europe, and Fripp also contributed guitar solos to Eno's 1975 album Another Green World.

-Fripp started what was intended as a permanent sabbatical from his career in 1975, during which he cultivated an interest in the teachings of Gurdjieff via J. G. Bennett (studies which would later be influential in his work with Guitar Craft).
-He returned to musical work as a studio guitarist on Peter Gabriel's first self-titled album in 1976, released the following year.
-Fripp toured with Gabriel to support the album, but remained out of sight (either in the wings or behind a curtain) and used the pseudonym "Dusty Rhodes".
+Fripp started what was intended as a permanent sabbatical from his musical career in 1975, during which he studied at J. G. Bennett's International Academy for Continuous Education, becoming interested in the mystical and philosophical ideas of Bennett's teacher George Gurdjieff.
+He returned to musical work the following year as a session guitarist on Peter Gabriel's debut solo album, released in 1977.
+Fripp toured with Gabriel to support the album, but used the pseudonym "Dusty Rhodes" and concealed himself on stage.